NassiDudi/Chest-X-Ray-Classifications/README.md

 - ComplexCNNModel: The model is a CNN with three convolutional layers, followed by max-pooling, dropout, and fully connected layers for binary classification.
 The output layer uses a sigmoid activation to produce a probability score between 0 and 1.
 - Pre-Trained Models: ResNet50, VGG16 and ViT
 ### 3. Training, Validation, and Testing
 Each model (ComplexCNNModel, ResNet, VGG, ViT) is trained using the training dataset, followed by validation on the validation dataset to assess its performance.
 After training and validation, the model is tested on a separate test dataset to evaluate its accuracy and performance.
-The training and validation losses are tracked throughout the process.
 ### 4. Evaluation
-The final results are presented with the confusion matrix and accuracy score of each model.
+The final results are presented with the confusion matrix, training and validation losses graph and accuracy score of each model.
 ### 5. Fine-Tuning the ResNet Model
 The ResNet model is fine-tuned by experimenting with different batch sizes (16, 32, 64) and learning rates (0.001, 0.0001, 0.01).
 The model is trained for 3 epochs with the AdamW optimizer and a learning rate scheduler.
 After each epoch, training and validation losses, as well as accuracy, are tracked.
 The model is then evaluated on a test set, and the best configuration (based on test accuracy) is saved along with the model's details for further analysis.